-Development Minister Joe Costello said the Government is pledging an extra €1.6m to the international relief effort, bringing the Irish contribution to more than €3m.
+Development Minister Joe Costello said the Irish government is pledging an extra €1.6m to the international relief effort – bringing the country’s contribution to more than €3m.

-He also called for better co-ordination between global donors to ensure those who need relief most get it as quickly as possible.
+But he also called for better co-ordination between global donors to make sure those who need relief most are getting it as quickly as possible.

-The money will be used by humanitarian agencies to provide shelter, food, water and health services to the 13m people affected by Typhoon Haiyan.
+The money will be used by humanitarian agencies to provide shelter, food, water and health services to the 13 million people devastated by Typhoon Haiyan.

-Last week, the Government dispatched 100 tonnes of emergency supplies to the Philippines.
+Last week, the government despatched 100 tonnes of emergency supplies to the Philippines.